 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

 SCHEDULE OF RACES – A marathon and half marathon will be completed each day, Thursday through Sunday.
 All races begin at 8:30 a.m., except for Sunday (New Mexico), which starts at 8:00 a.m.
 There is no course limit and all runners will have the chance to finish the race each day.
 Each day will begin and end in one of the four states: Thursday will feature a marathon beginning and ending in Arizona; Friday is Utah.
 Saturday will be Colorado, while Sunday will begin and end in New Mexico.
-There are 80 slots for series runners, and 20 charity bibs.
-There will be a single-day marathon and half on Sunday the 4th.
+There are 130 slots for series runners, and 20 charity bibs.
+There will be a single-day marathon and half marathon option, but all single day runners will race on Sunday the 10th.

 There is also a 2-mile Community Fun Run on Saturday at 10:00 a.m.
 There is no fee or awards for this event.